Thursday, August 14, 2025

 ARTICLE VIII—ORGANIZATION AND DISSOLUTION

-8.1 At the request of five or more members of the Steering Committee, the members of WARF shall be asked to vote on whether to dissolve the organization.
+8.1 At the request of four or more members of the Steering Committee, the members of WARF shall be asked to vote on whether to dissolve the organization.
 Dissolution requires a majority of members voting.

 8.2 In the event of dissolution any remaining assets shall be donated to one or more 501(c) 3 organizations selected by the Steering Committee and confirmed by a majority of members voting.